fpgmaas/stream-iot/python/README.md

 echo "ENVIRONMENT=local" >> .env
 ```

-Additionally, add the external IP of the Kafka cluster's load balancer to `LocalConfig` in `python/app/config.py`.
+Additionally, manually add the external IP of the Kafka cluster's load balancer to `LocalConfig` in `app/config.py`.
 It can be found with the following command:

 ```sh